Wertheimer portraits: Background

 The two surviving sons, Conway and Ferdinand, later changed their surname to "Joseph Conway", perhaps to avoid anti-German sentiment during the First World War.
-Two daughters, Ena and Betty, both trained at the Slade School of Art.
+Two daughters, Ena and Betty, both trained at the Slade School of Fine Art.

 Portraits

 The family became close friends of the artist John Singer Sargent.
 He often dined at their home at 8 Connaught Place, where the dining room – sometimes described as "Sargent's mess" – was decorated with eight of the family portraits.
 Mr and Mrs Wertheimer commissioned Singer Sargent to paint two portraits to celebrate their 25th wedding anniversary in 1898, and ten more commissions followed in the next decade: